-Currently there’s only one vessel that can reach the North Pole, the nuclear powered ice-breaker 50 Years of Victory.
+Currently there’s only one vessel that can reach the North Pole, the state-of-the-art Le Commandant Charcot.

-On your cruise to the North Pole, watch (and feel, as the ship forces it way over and through sea ice) in amazement from high above the frozen surface of the Arctic Ocean, as the vessel’s twin nuclear reactors (generating 75,000 horsepower), powers the vessel through Arctic sea ice up to three metres thick.
+On your cruise to the North Pole, watch (and feel, as the ship forces it way over and through sea ice) in amazement from high above the frozen surface of the Arctic Ocean, powers the vessel through Arctic sea ice up to three metres thick.
 This is a one-of-a-kind trip with the single-minded goal of reaching 90 degrees North.

-There is currently only one option for getting by ship to the North Pole – the 50 Years of Victory.
+There is currently only one option for getting by ship to the North Pole – the Le Commandant Charcot.
 Full details of this ship, North Pole itineraries and dates and prices can be found on our dedicated Arctic site.

 “Unique” and “one-of-a-kind” are words often used in the cruise industry, but rarely do the voyages or the ships they’re associated with live up to these superlatives.